-We have over 500 pages and over 20,000 images on our website added since our move to Colorado in 2013.
+We have over 1000 pages and over 25,000 images on our website added since our move to Colorado in 2013.
 If they only show 20-50 images and only have a few blogs the past year that communicates a couple things.
 One is they are either new and do not have much work.
 Another is that they do not show a lot because they do not do a lot of good work.
 If you do not see many blogs you can also assume they are not shooting much therefore there are other people not buying what they are selling.
 If you do not see all parts of the wedding day they might not shoot it or it may not look that good.
-Often we see the ‘natural light photographers’ who love to do light green and airy fail in the wedding reception time because they do not know how to shoot in the dark.
-Think of it like this you could book someone based on 30-60 minutes of their shooting in a 7-10 hour wedding day.
+Years ago we saw the ‘natural light photographers’ who love to do light green and airy fail in the wedding reception time because they do not know how to shoot in the dark.
+Today it is the dark and moody underexposed with rich browns and blacks because the trend is to go to the opposite extreme.
+If you see very little why would you expect something different than what you saw?
 We are not saying to interrogate the photographer to see examples of every potential shot you want but rather that if you do not see consistent work through the wedding day do not assume you will magically get it on your wedding day.

 Look for a wedding photographer that uses professional gear.